 I’ve revamped her classic recipe to give it a vegan and gluten free makeover!

 Whenever I veganise or try a recipe without eggs, I’m often afraid that it won’t be as good as it’s ‘made with eggs’ counterpart.

-How to make easy healthy vegan gluten free muffins with banana
+How do you make vegan gluten free banana muffins